-8.1 Audit Trail Requirements
+8.18.1.
+Audit Trail Requirements

-Section 11.2 of the Regulation imposes obligations on dealers and inter-dealer bond brokers to record in electronic form and to report certain items of information with respect to orders and trades.
+Section 11.2 of the Regulation imposes obligations on dealers and inter-dealer bond brokers to record in electronic form and to report certain items of information with respect to orders that they receiveand trades.
 Information to be recorded includes any markers required by a regulation services provider (such as a significant shareholder marker).
 The purpose of the obligations set out in Part 11 is to enable the entity performing the monitoring and surveillance functions to construct an audit trail of order, quotation and transaction data which will enhance its surveillance and examination capabilities.

-8.2 Transmission of Information to a Regulation Services Provider
+8.28.2.
+Transmission of Information to a Regulation Services Provider